Yahaya-Salisu/real_world_asset/2025-07-Mellow-Flexible-Contest/[H-02]-Funds-draining.md

 ### Attacker Path
 1. A user got a valid signed order for `1,000`.
-2. And then modifies requested amount to `10,000` even though, the signed ordered is `1000`.
+2. And then modifies requested amount to `1,010` even though the signed ordered is `1000`.
-3. And the user calls `redeem()` with valid signatures and redemption succeeds as long as vault has >= 10,000 in liquid assets.
+3. And the user calls `redeem()` with valid signatures and redemption succeeds as long as vault has >= 1,010 in liquid assets.

 ### Impact: